DovetailSoftware/sdk-docs/docfx_project/sdk/fcfl_html/GetDefaultState.md

 **Returns**

-A string containing the default state_prov name for a given country |
+A string containing the default state_prov name for a given country.

 **Error Codes**